 Use a Strong Password and Frequently Change It

-Also, opt for secure WPA2 encryption rather than the outdated WEP.
+Also, opt for secure WPA2 (WiFi Protected Access 2) encryption rather than the outdated WEP (Wired Equivalent Privacy).
 You can make sure WPA2 is enabled by logging into your router’s administrative dashboard, navigating to the security settings, and making sure that the WPA2 box is checked.

 Frequently Clear Your Router Logs and Data

-Routers log data that could be used in attacks on you or your past guests.
-This includes devices connected, sites visited, timestamps, and more.
+Routers maintain logs that can contain sensitive information, such as connected devices, websites visited, timestamps, and network traffic patterns.
+If left unchecked, this data could potentially be exploited by attackers.
 Clearing this data should be part of your routine router maintenance to avoid it being compromised.
 You can do this on a consistent schedule or whenever a guest checks out.

 Vendor Logo of ExpressVPN